raspberrypilearning/sense-hat-random-sparkles/en/step_2.md

 [[[rpi-install-software]]]

-You'll need to make sure you have the following packages installed:
+You'll need to make sure you have the following package installed:

 - Sense HAT for Python 3